STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar3/sm3_intro_to_stat.md

 ![](sm3_intro_to_stat_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

 Note that it looks absolutely nowhere like the normal distribution.
-That’s what makes the CLT so exciting!
+That’s what makes the CLT so exciting\!

 ### Simulating many samples